rtuhpc/hpc-platform/doc/hpc.md

 ### Connect to the HPC cluster

+Users access the HPC cluster RUDENS remotely using secure shell (SSH) protocol.
+Work with the cluster occurs via a dedicated server (login node) with the Linux command-line interface and job management tools.

-You need an SSH key to connect to the HPC cluster RUDENS.
+You need an SSH key to connect to the RUDENS login node.
 Passwords are not supported for the accounts requested through the self-service portal.
 If you don't have an SSH key, you can generate one using instructions in [SSH Academy](https://www.ssh.com/academy/ssh/keygen) or [our HPC user-guide](https://hpc-guide.rtu.lv/appendix.html#generating-keys-on-windows-using-mobaxterm).

 Before connection, your SSH public key must be uploaded to the Waldur self-service portal.
 - Go to the top right of the screen and click on your name to open the account window.